kidscancode/godot_recipes/src-4/content/g101/gdscript/gdscript_01.md

 Since the script was added to a {{< gd-icon Sprite2D >}}`Sprite2D`, the first line is automatically set to `extends Sprite2D`.
 Because this script extends the {{< gd-icon Sprite2D >}}`Sprite2D` class, it will be able to access and manipulate all the properties and methods that a {{< gd-icon Sprite2D >}}`Sprite2D` node provides.

 {{% notice title="Properties and methods" style="note" %}}
 *Properties* and *methods* are two terms which specifically mean *variables* and *functions* that are defined in an object.
-Programmers tend to use them interchangeably.
+Programmers tend to use the terms interchangeably.
 {{% /notice %}}

 After that is where you're going to define all the variables you will use in the script, the "member variables".
 You define variables with the 'var' keyword - as you can see by the comment examples.